ICCA Bar Course Commencement and Progression

 Taking part (and succeeding) in moots, for example, demonstrates that you enjoy advocacy and are motivated to learn and enhance your skills.
 The ICCA Bar Course has a considerable focus in Part Two on advocacy, but joining the ICCA Advocacy Committee and taking part in additional advocacy competitions will also help you.
 In addition, there are numerous advocacy opportunities available, including competitions and additional training with your Inn, a good reason to join an Inn at the earliest opportunity.

 Practical advocacy experience can assist you, not least because you can demonstrate to the chambers you are applying to that you have actually represented a client within a legal context.
-The School Exclusion Project is available to all ICCA students and allows you to represent the parents of children permanently excluded from school.
-The Free Representation Unit (FRU) enables you to represent clients in certain tribunals, or acting as a County Court Advocate alows you to represent clients in chambers’ hearings in the County Court.
+The School Exclusion Project is available (by application) to ICCA students and allows you to represent the parents of children permanently excluded from school.
+The Free Representation Unit (FRU) enables you to represent clients in certain tribunals, or acting as a County Court Advocate alows you to represent clients at hearings in chambers in the County Court.

 Advice Clinics